OnlyOneOf: 2022: Japanese debut, Instinct Part. 2 and Underground Idol

-2023–2025: Seoul Collection, Things I Can't Say Love, world tour, and contract expiration
+2023–2025: Seoul Collection, Things I Can't Say Love, world tour, contract expiration and QQQ

 On March 2, 2023, OnlyOneOf released their first Korean extended play as a group after one year, Seoul Collection.
 The album tells the stories of young people hurt by others wandering in Seoul; Nine and KB participated in writing, composing and arranging the seven songs.

 The group embarked on the OnlyOneOf Grand America Tour on March 29.
 Of the 16 stops, seven sold out as soon as ticketing opened at the beginning of January 2023.
 The tour ended on April 30, followed by OnlyOneOf's first Korean concerts on May 27 and 28.

 On December 14, 2023, they announced their comeback with their sixth mini album, Things I Can't Say Love, released on January 10, 2024.
-On March 9–10 they performed at Sungshin University in Seoul, kicking of the OnlyOneOf 2024 dOpamine World Tour.
+On March 9–10 they performed at Sungshin University in Seoul, kicking off the OnlyOneOf 2024 dOpamine World Tour.
 The tour continued in Latin America, North America, Southeast Asia, Oceania and Europe until the summer.

 On February 5, 2025, the group released the digital single "Stay."
 They held eleven shows in Osaka from March 8 to March 16 to celebrate White Day, then embarked in a North America tour in March and April.
 They performed once again in Tokyo for eight shows from May 14 to May 17, with the exception of Rie, who was serving in the military at the time.

 On October 30, 2025, 8D Entertainment announced that the group's contract had expired and it would no longer manage them.

+On December 21, 2025, it was revealed that KB, Nine and former member Love (now known as Ji Sung) will debut as the group's first sub-unit called QQQ sometime in 2026.